dustymabe/summit-2017-container-lab/vagrantcdk/lab3/chapter3.md

 grep databases /var/log/mariadb/mariadb.log
 ```

+Again, we have found some files that are in need of some non-volatile
+storage.
 The `/var/lib/mysql` should also be mounted to persistent storage
 on the host.

-Once we've inspected the container stop and remove it. `docker ps -ql`
+Now that we've inspected the container stop and remove it. `docker ps -ql`
 prints the ID of the latest created container.
 First you will need to
 exit the container.